lhofbauer/uk-mosem/docs/index.rst

 Acknowledgements
 ================

-The initial development of fratoo was supported by the Engineering and Physical Sciences Research Council, UK, under grant EP/R513143/1.
+The initial development of UK-MOSEM was supported by the Engineering and Physical Sciences Research Council, UK, under grant EP/R513143/1.

 ..
 Indices and tables